holoviz/panel/doc/how_to/callbacks/load.md

 ## Defer and Orchestrate Dependent Tasks

-Sometimes you have multiple tasks that depend on each other and and you need to *orchestrate* them.
+Sometimes you have multiple tasks that depend on each other and you need to *orchestrate* them.
 To handle those scenarios you can combine what you have learned so far with `pn.bind` and/ or `pn.depends`.

 Lets take an example where we